Undead6969/The-Signal/README.md

 - HTTPS connection (required for Web Audio API)
 - At least 4GB RAM recommended

+### Features
+- ✅ **Procedural Textures**: No external assets needed - all textures generated in real-time
+- ✅ **Local Save System**: Progress saved to browser localStorage
+- ✅ **WebGL Optimized**: Runs entirely in browser with no installation
+- ✅ **3D Audio**: Spatial sound positioning for immersive horror experience

 ### Local Development

 1. **Clone the repository**